 Likewise, newspaper clippings can help fill in missing pieces of important events, allowing me to understand more fully what happened.
 For instance, a wedding announcement would give the exact time and day of the event.
 This information allows me to look up the actual weather on that day.
 I’ll tell you, a wedding in the middle of a June thunderstorm is quite different from one that takes place in a heat wave.

-So, Vi, research is an important part of any memoir.
-If you and I worked together, we’d be a team, tackling this vital area.
+So, Vi, research is a vital part of any memoir.
+If you and I worked together, we’d be a team, tackling this crucial area.
 So, consider collecting journal entries, newspaper clippings, photographs, and perhaps short biographies of the main players that will be featured in your book.

 I’d love to hear from other writers on the subject.
 How did you research a memoir?